DrItanium/i960/src/README.md

-Thanks to Rob Krum for finding this source code.
+Thanks to Rob Krum for finding the source code to NINDY